Launching a Podcast

 Second, your guest likely has less podcast experience than you, so they’re not as comfortable thinking on their feet.
 Providing a list of questions and comments before the show allows them to prepare the thoughts and anecdotes they want to share during the recording.
 Essentially, the more comfortable the guest, the more conversational the interview so you create an amazing episode.

 Create a list of questions and topics that you hope to address on your show.
-Send them to your guest a few days before the recording so they have some time to prepare their thoughts.
+Send these interview questions to your guest a few days before the recording so they have some time to prepare their thoughts and provide answers with a natural flow.

 When you work with a co-host, it’s best to use a hybrid approach.
 You’ll want to script some things, but leave other areas of your episode open for organic conversation.